ysyk2021/the-list-makers-mindset-maximizing-your-efficiency-and-productivity/src/chapter-2-1.md

-Chapter 2: Understanding the List-Maker's Mindset: Definition of the List-Maker's Mindset
+Definition of the List-Maker's Mindset
 =========================================================================================

 In this chapter, we will explore the definition of the list-maker's mindset and how it can be used to maximize efficiency and productivity.